 Transferring from a Different Institution

 All other transfer credits can be applied as electives, and will count towards the total number of credits required for graduation.
-Learn more about transfer credit information from the university's admissions department.

 Transfer students who have completed more than 36 credits of course work at a U.S. college or university after graduating from high school or its equivalent qualify to participate in orientation programs specific to transfer students.